a-paija/CRM-Sales-Review/README.md

 <img src="images/AgentScore.png" alt="Score" width="750" height="750"/>

-Above is snippet of the calculated Agent Sales Performance Scores
+Above is snippet of the calculated Agent Sales Performance Scores through SQL.

 A weighted performance model incorporating win rate, deal volume, and revenue.
 Performance scores range from **0.248 to 0.841**, representing a **3.4x gap between top and bottom performers**, highlighting significant variation in execution quality across the team.